DazzaJay/FS22-Australian-License-Plates/README.md

 New Screenshots coming soon.

 # KNOWN ISSUES:
-If you apply a set of plates with less style variations than the map already had, you may find the style box is blank - This is a game issue, not an issue with the mod.
+- 1. If you apply a set of plates with less style variations than the map already had, you may find the style box is blank - This is a game issue, not an issue with the mod.
      To fix this, simply purchase a vehile with whatever plate you're given, then close and reopen the store, and all the plate styles will now be there and be functioning properly.

+- 2. NPC Traffic Plates only work if your map was originally based on MapUS.
+For example; If replacing plates on a map based on MapFR Player owned vehicle plates will be the Australian style, NPC Traffic will not.
+     No known solution at this time.

 ## Credits:
 - Daniel "DazzaJay" Fitzgerald